Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 1 Load and Explore the data set

 I put image datasets at `./traffic-signs-data/`.
-Datasets serves as three purposes, for training, validating, and testing.
+Datasets serve as three purposes, training, validating, and testing.
 Each data was named accordingly.

-Here is datasets basic descriptions.
+Here are the datasets basic descriptions.

 ```sh
 Number of training examples = 34799